 Patrick is a senior full-stack engineer with more than 10 years of experience developing beautiful, reliable, and scalable products.
 He is passionate about bringing ideas from conception to launch, working with clients of all levels of technical acumen, and building products that help companies grow.

 Rizwan has a reputation for overcoming complex challenges through clear thinking, innovative approaches, and enhancing communication between different parts of organizations.
 Throughout his career, he has optimized the efforts of diverse and dispersed teams of IT professionals and has consistently delivered projects profitably in challenging environments.

 United StatesToptal Member Since September 26, 2018

-Dustin has been a professional front-end engineer for over ten years and has worked at companies and agencies large and small.
-He's passionate and dedicated to his craft, and he always goes the extra mile for his employers and clients.
+Dustin has been a professional full-stack engineer for over 15 years and has worked at companies and agencies, large and small.
+He's passionate and dedicated to his craft and always goes the extra mile for his employers and clients.
 Dustin is well-versed in handling both startup and enterprise-level architecture and will tailor his solutions to the requirements of any given project.

 Charles has a Ph.D. in aerospace engineering and spent three years developing custom data processing and analysis programs for NASA.
 He specializes in scalable, enterprise-level application development and engineering solutions for exceptionally high throughputs.
 He is also the founder and owner of GreatVocab.com, for which he developed the core system using novel concepts in data analysis and control theory.